dulcedu/appjs2dapp-workshop-rsk-dulce/README.md

 $ npm run start
 ```

 It should open a new tab in your browser.

 Note the questions are stored in the `questions.json` file.

-### Architecture
+### Secuence diagram

 ![Diagrama de secuencia](/images/secuenceDiagram.png?raw=true)